neileverette/Golden-Flows/Golden_Flow_Onboarding_Guide.md

 Designers will often start with high-fidelity, component screens because **modern design systems make it a little too easy**.
 But this can create issues in early stage work:

-- Stakeholders can get distracted on detail, or "side quests"
+- Teams can get distracted on detail, or "side quests"
 - Early assumptions can become locked in - difficult to back out of
 - The design appear more stated intent, than "open-canvas", collaborative work
 - Teams spend time perfecting details that aren't core at the moment